Cpag/lessnow/README.md

 lessnow
 =======

 Less Now is a LESS CSS compiler written in Java.
-It is a fork from [L&eacute;-css](https://github.com/lukasdietrich/Le-css).
+It is a fork of [L&eacute;-css](https://github.com/lukasdietrich/Le-css).
+The license is CC BY.

 It uses the following libraries: